ministryofjustice/cloud-platform/run_books/post_migration_cleanup.md

   - Backup old Template Deploy data
   - Delete the old Cloudformation stack
   - Ensure removal of resources
-  - Set lifecycle on Buckets
   - Ensure live service is still functioning!

-## When to use this doument?
+## When to use this document?
 Once a service has been migrated to the Cloud Platform from Template Deploy there will be a number of cleanup tasks required to ensure legacy resources have been removed.
 These tasks will be listed in this document (below).
 Thoughout this process we recommend making a note/record of deleted resources, including things like S3 buckets and RDS databases.
 This will allow you to reference your actions to service teams, if required.

+Thoughout this document, when using the term "Service team", we're referring to the team in charge of the project that's been migrated.

 ## 0 Pre-requisites
 There are a couple of suggested pre-requisites before performing the tasks in this document.

 #### 0.1 Identify AWS account
-Traditionally, production Template Deploy applications lived in the [mojdsd AWS account]().
-However, this isn't always the case.
+Traditionally, production Template Deploy applications lived in the [mojdsd AWS account](https://mojdsd.signin.aws.amazon.com/console), however, this isn't always the case.
 You'll need to identify which AWS account your application lives in.
-The recommended approach for this task is to speak to service teams Product Managers.
+The recommended approach for this task is to speak to Service teams Product Manager.

 #### 0.2 Ensure newly migrated application works
 Alot of tasks in this document will involve destroying resources, it is vitally important you are sure 100% of production traffic is being routed to the Cloud Platform.

+#### 0.3 Identify and inform Service team
+All Service teams generally have a Slack channel and a project manager.
+Please use these means to inform the team of the impending deletion of the Template Deploy version of their application.

 ## 1 Turn off Template Deploy monitoring and alerting
-Monitoring and alerting for Template Deploy was achived via a seperate Cloudformation stack using a template from [another project](https://github.com/ministryofjustice/MOJ-Service-Catalog/blob/master/submodules/cloudwatch-legacy-monitoring.template).
+Monitoring and alerting for Template Deploy was achived via a seperate CloudFormation stack using a template from [another project](https://github.com/ministryofjustice/MOJ-Service-Catalog/blob/master/submodules/cloudwatch-legacy-monitoring.template).
 This stack mainly consisted of Cloudwatch alarms and dashboards.

 #### 1.1 Identify the Cloudformation stack name
 Access the AWS console and open Cloudformation.
 Identify the stack name, which has a suffix of `-monitoring`, for example `graphite-monitoring`.

 #### 1.2 Delete Cloudformation stack
 Cloudformation stack deletion is fairly trivial.
 In the AWS console, select your stack, click actions and then delete.
 This will take a few minutes to complete, but will disappear from your list of available stacks.

 ## 2 Archive the deployment repository
 Traditionally there will be a Template Deploy GitHub repository usually named in the format <service>-deploy (e.g. `graphite-deploy`).
 This repository is redundant and can be archived.